tanmay-pro/SimpleRA/README.md

 ### Cursors

-A cursor is an object that acts like a pointer in a table.
-To read from a table, you need to declare a cursor.
+- A cursor is an object that acts like a pointer in a table.
+- To read from a table, we need to declare a cursor

 ![](cursor.png)